immersiveDragon/Server-Programming/README.md

 (Super Computer with 32GB Ram // i7 6800K intel // GPU GTX Nvidia 1080)
 (Several attempts to create a Operating System in the Server) 4/23/2019 Assignment

+theapp was first created from html then transition to javascript then transition to react app in the final stages of react native
+5/1/2019 update